JeffreyDavidsz/PromisifiedWebSocket/README.md

     console.log(`WebSocket error: ${error}`)
 })
 ws.on('status', (status) => {
-    // We have status open, connection closed console.log(`Status change: ${status}`)
+    // Statuses that will be emitted are: open & connaction closed console.log(`Status change: ${status}`)
 })
 ws.on('websocketOpen', () => {